Alphabet Inc.: Lawsuits and controversies

+In June 2025, a United Nations report on corporations complicit in the Gaza genocide showed that Alphabet Inc. was one of several companies "central to Israel's surveillance apparatus and the ongoing Gaza destruction."

 On September 23, 2025, Alphabet announced that it would reinstate YouTube creators that were banned for spreading misinformation about COVID-19 and the 2020 U.S. presidential election.
 Within the context of the suspension of Jimmy Kimmel and debates about free speech in the United States, Vice President JD Vance defended Kimmel's suspension and instead cited a letter sent by Alphabet legal counsel Daniel F. Donovan to U.S. House Judiciary Committee chairman Jim Jordan, claiming the Biden administration pressured YouTube to remove "non-violative user-generated content" containing misinformation about the COVID-19 pandemic and the 2020 election, and announced that it would reinstate content creators previously banned due to the cited content; however, such claims have not formally been proven, and the U.S. Supreme Court dismissed in 2024 the First Amendment case Murthy v.
 Missouri (which claimed the Biden administration had pressured social media companies to censor conservative views, government criticism, and COVID-19 misinformation), ruling 6–3 that neither the attorneys general of Missouri and Louisiana nor other respondents had standing to bring the case.
-The decision of Alphabet to bring back YouTube creators who engaged in misinformation was criticized for prioritizing "free expression" over "facts".
+The decision of Alphabet to bring back YouTube creators who engaged in misinformation was criticized for prioritizing "free expression" over accurate information.

+In August 2026, Alphabet agreed to pay £260m to settle a class action lawsuit that alleged they had imposed “unfair and excessive” charges on app developers selling apps on the Google Play Store.